 - UK science and research: maximising innovation benefit to UK business

-- design: creating more value through deploying excellent design earlier
+- Design: creating more value through deploying excellent design earlier

-- responsible innovation: ensuring wider societal impacts are taken into account
+- Responsible innovation: ensuring wider societal impacts are taken into account

-- innovation talent and skills: enhancing people’s capability
+- Innovation talent and skills: enhancing people’s capability

-- equality, diversity and inclusion: being inclusive and fair, and bringing in under-represented groups
+- Equality, diversity and inclusion: being inclusive and fair, and bringing in under-represented groups

-- place and levelling up: building and benefitting from local strengths.
+- Place and levelling up: building and benefitting from local strengths.

-Science and research strengths
+1. UK science and research strengths

 We will help UK businesses benefit from the excellent research base.